yuhsienkao/Automated-LLM-Evaluation-Framework-for-Fintech/README.md

     3.  **Logical Structure (40%):** The logical flow, coherence, and persuasiveness of the argument.
     4.  **Linguistic Expression (40%):** The clarity, fluency, and professionalism of the generated Chinese text.

-***Note: Due to the proprietary nature of the work, the full source code and data files cannot be made public.
-This repository contains key code snippets, methodology explanations, and serves as a detailed description of the project's architecture and impact.
-The main scripts `llm_pk_api.py` and `process_evaluations.py` are provided as a demonstration of the system's logic and my coding style.***
+***Note: Due to the proprietary and confidential nature of this work, the source code and data files for this project cannot be made public.
+This repository serves as a comprehensive description of the project's architecture, methodology, and impact.***

 ---